Kolya12392766/new33/README.md

 # new33
-# the "new" my program is "BAT file"
+# the "new" my program is "hta-html file"